-Learn here how to make a candlestick chart in Datylon for Illustrator using 2 Arrow charts
+Learn how to make a candlestick chart in Datylon for Illustrator using two Range charts

-In Datylon for Illustrator, a candlestick chart can easily be created with 2 Arrow charts driven by one single data sheet.
-One Arrow chart represents the candle (open and close values), while the other Arrow chart visualizes the candle wick (high and low).
+In Datylon for Illustrator, a candlestick chart can easily be created with 2 Range charts driven by one single data sheet.
+One range chart represents the candle (open and close values), while the other range chart visualizes the candle wick (high and low).
 The color of the candle adds extra information to the chart: red means close is lower than open so the values have decreased during the day, blue or green means the values have risen.

-And as for all other charts, Datylon allows you to style your Candlestick chart to the finest graphical detail, making your designs appealing and on-brand.
+And as for all other charts, Datylon allows you to style your Candlestick chart to the finest graphic detail, making your designs appealing and on-brand.

-If you are unfamiliar with Datylon for Illustrator, please read this article or see on of our other videos in the Help Center first.
+If you are unfamiliar with Datylon for Illustrator, please read this article or check one of our video tutorials in the Help Center.

 - After drawing the Datylon chart box on the Illustrator artboard, select a vertical Range chart (formerly known as Arrow chart) from the charts library in the Datylon panel.

-- Add data as for any chart by pasting in or loading a datasheet in the Data manager.
-In this tutorial we use stocks data.
+- Add data for any chart by pasting in or loading a datasheet in the Data manager.
+In this tutorial, we use stocks data.
 If you need help with importing data to Datylon, read this user guide.